jpadkins/old_jpadkins.github.io/_posts/2017-2-11-examples-of-work.md

 [Link to motion data capture/processing](https://github.com/jpadkins/BoxFitSimpleTrainingApp/blob/master/BoxFitTrainingApp/MotionHandler.swift)

-Sadly, I do not have a video demonstration of this.
 BoxFit allowed its users to perfect four boxing moves: Jab, Uppercut, Block and Hook, but comparing their arm movements while wearing their smartphone on a sports strap on their arm to a model we had trained.
 The server side was implemented with Python Tornado as the server and scikit-learn to handle the training.

 - - -